When could the IRS start sending your second stimulus check? What we know now

 "I can get out 50 million payments really quickly.
 A lot of it into people's direct accounts," Mnuchin said in August.

 Here's one stimulus check truth of many: Not everyone will get a payment at the same time.
-With the first check, the IRS divided stimulus payments into different priority groups depending on the form in which you received the money -- for example, direct deposit -- and other factors.
+With the first check, the IRS divided stimulus payments into different priority groups depending on the means by which you received the money -- for example, direct deposit -- and other factors.

 It also isn't clear if the IRS can process the roughly 160 million or more payments that the IRS sent the first time around.
 The agency has previously said it can process between 5 million and 7 million paper checks per week, according to GAO, the US Government Accountability Office, so we're giving the dates a little wiggle room.